demand-open-source/sv2-tp/doc/tracing.md

 ### Context `net`

-[^address-length]: An Onion v3 address with a `:` and a five digit port has 68 chars.
+[^address-length]: IPv6 addresses with a `:` and five digit port are typically under 68 characters.
 However, addresses of peers added with host names might be longer.

 #### Tracepoint `net:inbound_message`